-The ASP.NET MVC toast notification is a small and nonblocking pop-up.
-A small toast message is shown to users at the bottom of the screen or at a specific target and disappears automatically after a few seconds (time out) with different animation effects.
+The ASP.NET MVC Toast Toast is a small, nonblocking notification pop-up.
+It is a readable message displayed at the bottom of the screen or at a specific target and disappears automatically after a few seconds (time out) with different animation effects.
 The control has various built-in options for customizing visual elements, animations, durations, and dismissing toasts.

 Users can create a more interactive toast message by configuring inputs and buttons on the notification pop-up that help them react quickly on notifications (for example, reply to a chat message directly from the toast pop-up).

-A normal toast notification can be designed with clean reading content, and optional images, icons, inputs, and buttons.
-Users can load HTML content and change the content dynamically inside the toast notification through templating.
+A normal toast notification can be designed with a plain text, and optional images, icons, inputs, and buttons.
+Users can load HTML content and change the content dynamically inside the toaster with templates.

-Users can dismiss all ASP.NET MVC toast notification messages through user input or time-outs.
-Or they can be dismissed by swiping or tapping on notifications.
+Users can dismiss all ASP.NET MVC Toast notifications using user input or timeouts.
+Notifications can also be dismissed by swiping or tapping them.

-Users can deal with multiple toast notifications that display sequence messages (queue up) within little duration.
-Also, users can change the order of a toast notification sequence to newest on top.
+Users can display multiple toast notifications in a sequence (queue up) within a set duration.
+Also, users can change the order of a toast notification sequence to the newest on top.

-The ASP.NET MVC toast notification control can be configured with a duration time for the complete message to be read in before it is hidden.
+The ASP.NET MVC toast notification control can be configured with a duration time for a complete message to be read before it is hidden.
 You can extend the timeout dynamically after focusing on it.

 Users can enable a progress bar inside the toast to track the progress of an operation and the expiration of a toast message.

-Users can validate duplicate toast notifications and allow only distinct toast messages on the screen.
-They can restrict the maximum number of toasts that are displayed.
+Users can verify duplicate toast notifications and allow only distinct messages on the screen.
+They can restrict the maximum number of toasts to be displayed.
 Also, users can prevent toast messages from hiding and make them stick with the screen.